 Famously known for its annual illuminations, the town of Blackpool has a long standing history with experiments of light.
-Originally lighting eight arc lamps in 1879, the streets which were once described as 'artificial sunshine' have continued to impress visitors with sheer scale and professionalism over the decades.
+Originally lighting eight arc lamps in 1879, the streets which were once described as 'artificial sunshine' have continued to impress

 In recent years, these innovations have taken the form of the Lightpool project, an additional form of entertainment during the illuminations which is intended to unite the worlds of art and entertainment.
 In 2018, one particular highlight was the combination of classical music and state-of-the art projection mapping, in the sell-out performance of 'Light Odyssey' which marked the official launch of Blackpool's 2018 Lightpool Festival.